-Forget what you know about editing terrains.
 Unlike many other terrain editors that function like paint programs, World Machine operates on a procedural level.
-A World Machine world file is not the terrain, but the steps that creates the terrain.
+A World Machine world file doesn’t define a terrain, but the steps to create a terrain.
 This is the source of both its power and its complexity.

 When working with World Machine, your mission is to determine the overall appearance and characteristics of the terrain, and then allow our algorithms to create and detail the appearance of your world.
-This way of working and thinking at a higher level takes some getting used to, but the rewards are huge: You can create impressive terrains with relatively little work, and once you have created a terrain that you like, you can use the same world file with different random “seeds” to produce a different terrain with the same feel.
+This way of working and thinking at a higher level compared to sculpting takes some getting used to, but the rewards are huge: You can create impressive terrains with relatively little work, and once you have created a terrain that you like, you can use the same world file with different random “seeds” to produce a different terrain entirely that retains the same feel.

-The tradeoff in computer graphics for this is usually a lack of control over terrain feature placement; but the Layout Mode allows you to work in a more artistic fashion, plotting out the terrain as roughly or precisely as you like.
-The ability to determine for yourself the level of control you wish is one of the great abilities available to you as an artist.
+The tradeoff in computer graphics for this is usually a lack of control over feature placement.
+However, the Shapes device and other tools let you to work in a more artistic fashion, plotting out the terrain as roughly or precisely as you like.
+The ability to determine for yourself the level of control you exert is one of the best super-powers that World Machine makes available to you as an artist.

 Concepts you should know

 World Machine operates on worlds.
 A world is simply the collection of steps used to create the terrain, as well as information about areas to view, detail level, and so on.
 These steps are referred to as devices, and each device will perform some operation on the world.
+The devices are represented graphically in something like a flowchart.
 The workview is where you can see and change the devices (steps taken).
-World Machine retains a preview of each device at all times that is displayed when that device is selected.
-To create a final product, you must build the world, which creates a high resolution version of the world according to the instructions that the devices provide.
+World Machine continuously previews each device in your world.
+To create the final product, you must build the world, which creates a high resolution output that you can then save to disk.

 In the next chapter, you’ll learn how to use the device workview and interact with devices to create your world.